A Machine Learning-Fueled Modelfluid for Flowsheet Optimization: Optimal Entrainer Search

 The workflow of using the set of hypothetical optimal entrainers to predict the efficiency of a solvent candidate in the entrainer distillation process is visualized in \figureref{fig:entrainermapping}.

+The usage of a local approximation on the efficiency of entrainer candidates in combination with the ML-fueled candidate pool enables the consideration of large candidate databases.
+Given a modelfluid feature vector, the efficiency of an arbitrary entrainer component in the role as entrainer for the present separation task can be approximated using \eqref{eq:opexprediction}, without the necessity of any additional simulation or optimization.
+The availability of the modelfluid feature vectors for large candidate pools is provided by the usage of the activity coefficient prediction methods.

-\paragraph{Ranking and Validation} With the filtered pool, we rank the candidates according to their predicted performance.
+\paragraph{Ranking and Validation} Using \eqref{eq:opexprediction}, the candidates in the entrainer pool can be ranked according to their predicted performance.
 Instead of selecting a single "best" candidate, we generate a ranked list from best to worst, a practice also advocated by \cite{Raman1998}.
 This provides a more comprehensive overview and is more robust to potential inaccuracies in property predictions.
+To validate the results presented in the following, a rigorous optimization was performed for each candidate, i.e. the NQ curve was computed for each candidate using the process described in the above in step 1.
+Due to the high computational cost involved in the generation of rigorous NQ curves for validation, the results presented in the following feature only $39$ entrainer candidates.
+This is not a limitation of the proposed modelfluid-based approach to process fluid optimization but a technical limitation on the validation side.

-The ranking is generated by applying \eqref{eq:meanopexprediction} to each of the 39 candidates in the solvent pool, which yields an efficiency prediction for each candidate at a specific operating point.
-Considering \eqref{eq:meanopexprediction} for each $\feature_{\entrainer, \process}^{\best}$ for the different numbers of stages in the flowsheet effectively yields a predicted NQ curve for each of the 39 candidates.
+The ranking is generated by applying \eqref{eq:meanopexprediction} to each candidate in the solvent pool, which yields an efficiency prediction for each candidate at a specific operating point.
+Considering \eqref{eq:meanopexprediction} for each $\feature_{\entrainer, \process}^{\best}$ for the different numbers of stages in the flowsheet effectively yields a predicted NQ curve for each candidate in the entrainer pool.
 For the ranking, we consider one candidate "better" than another if the majority of points on its NQ curve are below the other candidate's curve, indicating lower energy consumption over the considered numbers of stages.

 To validate the accuracy of this ranking, we performed a rigorous but computationally intensive benchmark: a full NQ curve optimization was computed for every single candidate in the pool.
 The significant computational cost of this enumeration—several hundred CPU hours—underscores the practical necessity of our workflow (\figureref{fig:entrainermapping}) for efficient decision-making.